scramjetorg/platform-docs/templates/README.md

 - `cd templates`
 - `si pack template-js`
 - `si seq send template-js.tar.gz`
-- `si sequence start <sequence-id>`
+- `si sequence start -` which is the same as `si sequence start <sequence-id>`
-- `si instance output <instance-id>`
+- `si q output -` which is the same as `si q output <q-id>`

 #### 3️⃣ terminal:

 The command below will run the app in the background.
-The app generates random numbers from 1 to 10 and write them to instance's `/input` endpoint (to instance which will be run on sth).
+The app generates random numbers from 1 to 10 and write them to q's `/input` endpoint (to q which will be run on STH).
 In this way we are sending an input stream that will be consumed by our template app.

-- `node ./tools/stream-gen-tool/numbers-gen.js <instance-id>`
+- `node ./tools/stream-gen-tool/numbers-gen.js <q-id>`

 ### **Expected output:**